DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-5-24-page-not-found.md

 <p>You will be redirected to the home page in a few seconds</p>
 ```

 To handle the redirect, make the page-not-found.component.ts file look like this.
 We use the ngAfterViewInit lifecycle hook to redirect to the home page after a 3 second delay, using the navigateByUrl method on Angular's Router class.
+Note that 'this' when used in the setTimeout callback function refers to the function itself, not our page-not-found class.
+Defining self within the ngAfterViewInit() function handles this situation for us.

 ```typescript
 import { Component, OnInit, AfterViewInit } from '@angular/core';